U.S. presidential hopeful's "done with Indian-American" remark prompts Twitter storm

-NEW DELHI Louisiana Governor and U.S. presidential candidate Bobby Jindal caused a Twitter storm of jokes and insults in India on Thursday after he said he dislikes being called an Indian-American.
+NEW DELHI, June 25 Louisiana Governor and U.S. presidential candidate Bobby Jindal caused a Twitter storm of jokes and insults in India on Thursday after he said he dislikes being called an Indian-American.

 Republican Jindal is the first person of Indian origin to join the U.S. presidential race.
 During his campaign launch on Wednesday, Jindal said he was "done with" descriptions that identified Americans by their origin, ethnicity or wealth.